7 Ways to Save Money on Homeschool Curriculum

 Whenever possible, I choose books and materials that are non-consumable and can be used by all my children.
 If a program requires me to buy new workbooks/notebooks for each child, I’m going to think long and hard about using it.

 An example of how this has influenced our choices is with our spelling curriculum.
-I was hesitant to spend what I thought was a lot of money on All About Spelling, but when I considered that the materials will be used for all of my children, it turns out to be quite cost effective.
-A consumable workbook based program would cost around $20 per year, per child.
-Because AAS is non-consumable, it is a with a one time only cost, and after we are done with the program it is completely resellable!
+I was hesitant to spend what I thought was a lot of money on All About Spelling, but when I considered that the materials will be used for all of my children, it turns out to be quite cost-effective.
+A consumable workbook-based program would cost around $20 per year, per child.
+Because AAS is non-consumable, it’s a one time only cost, and after we are done with the program it is completely resellable!

 4. Choose Reproducible

 Just this past year I was really tempted to purchase a new writing program for our homeschool.
 It was classical.
 It was pretty.
 Everyone was raving about it.
 But it was NOT reproducible, so I passed.